ofiwg/libfabric/man/fi_tagged.3.md

 After being notified that a buffered receive has arrived, applications must either claim or discard the message as described in [`fi_msg`(3)](fi_msg.3.html).

-# Variable Length Tagged Messages

-Variable length messages are defined in [`fi_msg`(3)](fi_msg.3.html).
-The requirements for handling variable length tagged messages is identical to those defined above for buffered tagged receives.

 # RETURN VALUE